 For the cupcakes: Preheat the oven to 350 degrees F. Line a standard muffin pan with 12 cupcake liners.

-Combine the red wine, flour, sugar, cocoa, baking powder, baking soda and salt in the bowl of an electric stand mixer.
-Whip on medium speed for 2 minutes.
-Scrape down the sides of the bowl, and then add the vegetable oil and sour cream.
-Mix on medium speed for 1 additional minute.
-Scrape down the sides of the bowl, and then add the eggs and vanilla extract.
-Mix on medium speed for 1 minute.
+Combine the flour, sugar, baking powder, salt and eggs into the bowl of an electric stand mixer.
+Whip the ingredients for 8 minutes on high speed.
+Scrape down the bowl, and add the liquid shortening and milk.
+Mix 8 more minutes at medium speed.
+Gently fold in the instant espresso granules.
 Fill the cupcake liners three-quarters full with batter and bake until golden brown and baked through, about 25 minutes.
 Cool the cupcakes completely.

-To assemble: Using an apple corer, remove the center core of the baked cupcakes and fill each with 2 cherries.
-Pipe cabernet-zinfandel chocolate ganache generously on top of the cupcakes.
+To assemble: Using an apple corer, remove the center core of the baked cupcakes and fill with coffee-toffee Cuban caramel filling.
+Pipe espresso swirl buttercream generously on top of the cupcakes.
 Sprinkle coffee and milk crispies on top of the cupcakes.
 Insert 1 Cuban coffee syrup pipette into each cupcake and place a chocolate plaque on top.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.

 Recipe courtesy Casey Shiller, Jilly's Cupcake Bar and Cafe